Vestibular Therapy Central West End, MO

 • Labyrinthitis and Vestibular Neuritis: These disorders involve inflammation, either of the inner ear itself (labyrinthitis) or the vestibular nerve (vestibular neuritis).
 This inflammation can lead to vertigo, dizziness, and imbalance.

-• Vestibular Migraine: This type of migraine is associated with vestibular symptoms like dizziness, vertigo, and balance disturbances, even when not accompanied by a headache.
+• Vestibular Migraine: This kind of migraine is associated with vestibular symptoms like dizziness, vertigo, and balance disturbances, even in the absence of the typical migraine headache.

 How Central West End, MO Physical Therapists Use Vestibular Therapy in Treatment

 • Habituation Exercises: These are meant for patients who suffer from dizziness as a result of certain movements or positions.
-Habituation exercises involve repeated exposure to these specific movements to lessen the sensitivity of the vestibular system to them over time.
+Habituation exercises involve repeated exposure to these specific movements to minimize the sensitivity of the vestibular system to them over time.

-• Patient’s Lifestyle and Goals: Treatment strategies consider the patient’s daily activities, work demands, personal recovery goals, and the activities they enjoy most that they would like to get back to.
+• Patient’s Lifestyle and Goals: Rehabilitation approaches consider the patient’s daily activities, work demands, personal recovery goals, and the activities they enjoy most that they would like to get back to.

 Why Choose Axes for Vestibular Therapy in Central West End, MO